dbaudisch/go-surreal-id/README.md

 # SurrealDB Record ID library

 SurrealDB Record ID lib in pure Go.

+> [!CAUTION]
-Use at your own risk!
+> Use at your own risk!
+> This library has been created in under 24h, many things such as error handling are non-existant

 ## Usage